StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 **COMMENT** (optional)

 Comment on the materialized view.
+Note that `COMMENT` must be placed after `mv_name`.
+Otherwise, the materialized view cannot be created.

 **query_statement** (required)